uviclibraries/html-css/act-2.md

 `<h2 id="bilbo-speech">Bilbo's speech to the Council</h>`
 `<p>I used to think that they were things the wonderful folk of the stories went out and looked for, because they wanted them, because they were exciting and life was a bit dull, a kind of a sport, as you might say.
 But that’s not the way of it with the tales that really mattered, or the ones that stay in the mind.
 Folk seem to have been just landed in them, usually their paths were laid that way, as you put it.</p>`

-- <mark>Note</mark> that **each anchor has to have a unique name.** In my example, the anchor's `id` is `bilbo-speech`.
+- <mark>Note</mark> that **each anchor has to have a unique name.** In my example, the anchor's `id` is "`bilbo-speech`".
 Any additional anchor on this same page would need to have a different name.
-For example, if I wanted to link to another of Bilbo's speeches, I would change that anchor's `id` to something like `bilbo-speech-2`.
+For example, if I wanted to link to another of Bilbo's speeches, I would change that anchor's `id` to something like "`bilbo-speech-2`".
 - **Create an `<a>` link to your anchor's unique `id`**.
 This will be the clickable link that jumps you to the unique `id` you just created.
 - You can add this link anywhere on the HTML page, but add your link toward the top of your HTML page, but within the `<body></body>` tags.
 What we are doing in my example is making my `h2` become a link that jumps us to the heading of "Bilbo's speech to the Council."
 - Here is what my link looks like: